sfan5/spk/README.md

 SimplePack (SPK)
 ===============

-The spk archiving format is a developer-friendly(read: easy to use, even without libspk) for archiving files and directories.
+The spk archiving format is a developer-friendly(read: easy to use, even without libspk) format for archiving files and directories.

 File format
 -----------